-Do no place heavy objects on the rear window shelf.
-These objects can become dangerous projectiles in the event of sudden braking.
+Do not place heavy objects on the window shelf.
+These objects can become dangerous projectile in the event of sudden braking.
 Always secure large or heavy objects with the seat belts.

-An optional, specially designed, storage bag should also be used to avoid soiling or tearing the upholstery.
-Please note that the flap in the rear seat is intended only for light loads such as skis, wood etc.
+Please note that the flap in the rear seat is intended only for light loads such as skis, wood, etc.

-Max. length of load 6 1/2 ft = 2 m.
+Max. length of load 6 1/2ft = 2m

-Max. weight of load 33 lbs. = 15 kg.
+Max. weight of load 33lbs = 15kg.

 Take care when loading/unloading the vehicle.
 Always turn off the engine and apply the parking brake.
 Place automatic transmission gear shift selector in position P (Park).

 This will prevent accidental movement of the gear shift selector to position D (Drive).